 - You can use software on your computer to record and save a webcam video.
 Popular software includes Photo Booth for Mac OS X and Camera for Windows 8+.
 If you have another OS, you may need to look up how to record videos using your webcam by referencing your device manual or searching online.
 If you have a mobile device, you can record videos with your phone's camera.
 Make sure to check your video after recording and ensure that your voice is clear and loud.
-Make sure it is no longer than 5 minutes!
-Shorter is OK too.
+Make sure it is no longer than 2 minutes!

 - Upload your video by clicking this link.

 - Applications for the Emerging Technologies Symposium that cannot be accepted for the competition will be considered for one of the other COMP sessions at the meeting.

 Applications for the Spring 2020 Philadelphia national meeting must be uploaded prior to the deadline of MIDNIGHT EASTERN TIME, October 21, 2019.

 Professor, Department of Chemistry, Stony Brook University